Milad-fotoohnejad/My_Portfolio/README.md

 ## About Me

 Hello there!
-I'm a freshly graduated Junior Developer from Vancouver Island University (VIU).
+I'm a Full-stack Web & Mobile App Developer gratuated from Vancouver Island University (VIU).
 I successfully completed a two-year Diploma program in Web and Mobile Application Development.
 I am enthusiastic about building dynamic and robust web applications that not only satisfy business needs but also deliver outstanding user experiences.

 ## About the Project